 Fifth Season Financial

-About Fifth Season Financial: Fifth Season Financial offer the Funds for Living and Giving (FLAG) Program.
+About Fifth Season Financial: Fifth Season Financial offer the Funds for Living Program.
 This financial assistance assistance resource works to relieve the financial burden experienced by many late-stage cancer patients.
 A late-stage cancer diagnosis is devastating to an individual living with cancer as well as their family.
 In addition to physical and emotional trauma, in many cases, late-stage cancers place a severe financial burden on individuals and their families.
 Overwhelmed with medical and emotional issues, individuals living with cancer should be focusing on their care and their families, not financial stress.
 Fifth Season’s program provides funds to people living with late-stage cancer by using their life insurance policy as collateral.

 About HealthWell Foundation: HealthWell’s goal is to provide patients living with chronic and life-altering illnesses financial assistance in paying prescription drug copayments, deductibles, and health insurance premiums.